bonfire-networks/website-blog/code_of_conduct.md

 These expectations include the idea that anyone who violates this code of conduct may face restrictions, including temporary or permanent banning from community spaces.

+### Accessibility and Multilingual Support

+To help make Bonfire a welcoming space for all participants, we encourage the use of:

+- Alt text and image descriptions for any visual content.
+- Thoughtful use of emojis or decorative characters — avoiding those that disrupt screen reader functionality or comprehension.

+Bonfire spaces are multilingual and decentralized.
+While English, (along with French, Italian, and Spanish) may be the most commonly used language so far, many participants speak other languages.
+Where possible, we will seek support from multilingual contributors to bridge understanding, and we may also use translation tools to facilitate communication.

+Communication is not just what we say — it’s how we ensure others can receive it.
+Accessibility is a community value.

 ### Extra Resources